Agreement

 Section 1.
 Hiring of Employees

-Only members in good standing in the Union shall be retained in employment.
-“Members in good standing” means employee members who tender periodic dues and initiation fees uniformly required to acquire or retain membership.
+SECTION 1.
+HIRING OF EMPLOYEES: Only members in good standing in the Union shall be retained in employment.
+For the purpose of this Section, "members in good standing" shall be defined to mean employee members of the Union who tender the periodic dues and initiation fees uniformly required as a condition of acquiring or retaining membership.

-All employees covered by this Agreement shall become members of the Union within thirty-one (31) days from the effective date of this Agreement or within thirty-one (31) days from the date of employment, whichever is later, and shall remain members in good standing as a condition of continued employment.
+All employees covered by this Agreement shall become members of the Union within thirty-one (31) days from the effective date of this Agreement or within thirty-one (31) days from the date of employment, whichever is later, and shall remain members of the Union in good standing as a condition of continued employment.
 Only those employees in the job classifications set forth in each attached Addendum shall be covered by this Agreement.

 Section 2.
 Union Recognition